hencou/esphome_components/README.md

 The DCF77 library adds the ability to read and decode the atomic time broadcasted by the DCF77 radiostation.

 See the attached example "example_dcf77.yaml"

+# 3. Itho CVE for ESPhome
+This is an ESPhome implementation of Itho Wifi module: https://github.com/arjenhiemstra/ithowifi.
+This implementation is only for the Itho CVE module.

+See attached example "example_itho_cve.yaml"